-You should check first if the DAW you’re using is COMPATIBLE with your new interface.
-If not, then check if the interface comes with a bundle of DAW and other software.
+You should check whether the DAW you’re using is COMPATIBLE with your new interface.
+If not, then check if the interface comes bundled with a DAW and other software.

-You would get so much more out of your interface if you’ll use the DAW SPECIFIC for that, especially if you want high-quality conversion and a seamless process.
+You’ll get so much more out of your interface if you use the DAW SPECIFIC for it, especially if you want high-quality conversion and a seamless process.

-Not every software that works for other OS would work on yours, and vice versa.
+Not every software that works for other OS will work on yours, and vice versa.

-Make sure that the DAW you’re going to use is compatible with MAC OS, as it would be an inconvenience to use another DAW for an interface that already has its own software.
+Make sure that the DAW you’re going to use is compatible with MAC OS, as it’d be inconvenient to use another DAW for an interface that already has its own software.

 If you plan on using the interface with more than one laptop or computer, make sure that the interface is also compatible with other OS aside from MAC.

-In that way, you can continue working from one device to another and utilize synchronization between devices, so you won’t have to import and export your works-in-progress.
+That way, you can continue working from one device to another and utilize synchronization between devices, so you won’t have to import and export your works in progress.

 How to Set Up Your Audio Interface for MAC

-The specs are indicated in the manual for your audio interface, and this will also tell you if you would need an external supply of power.
+The specs are indicated in the manual for your audio interface, and this’ll also tell you if you need an external power supply.

 The number of outputs and line outputs are important too!

-For example, if the interface has an option to use phantom power, the most likely scenario is using a condenser mic, which would require an external source of power.
+For example, if the interface can use phantom power, that means it’s intended to be used with a condenser mic, which needs an external power source.

-Some would also require drivers from the bundle to be installed, while some are downloadable from the manufacturer’s website.
+Some interfaces require drivers from the bundle to be installed, while some are downloadable from the manufacturer’s website.